#1 – Who is your target audience? Has it changed over the past few months/years?

 The first thing you need to understand is who your target audience is.
 Confirming your audience is vital for all aspects of your business marketing plan.
 Even if you think your audience is the same as in previous years, some of their habits might have changed.

 Ex.
 When we look at 2020, many office workers started working from home.
-Even as we wrap up 2021, we are seeing companies encourage employees to work from home or alternate working from home and coming into the office.
+In 2021, companies encouraged employees to work from home or alternate working from home and coming into the office.
+Even as we wrap up 2022, we are seeing employers encourage a mixed workplace even though we are getting back to “normal”.
 This one change in the work environment changes TV habits, radio listenership, and especially the time spent on social media platforms.

 Need help defining your target audience?
 In this blog, we outline 3 ways to define yours.